-- Sign up for the Internship class & complete an internship related to your chosen field of study with the help of your mentor.
-See the Career & Life Development office for the full internship site list and for a variety of different organizations to get involved in.
+- Sign up for the Internship class and complete an internship related to the psychology/counseling field.
+See the Career & Life Development office on MyNaropa for the full internship site list and for a variety of different organizations to get involved in.

-- Get involved in school leadership groups & resources i.e. SUN, the Naropa community, residence halls, CARE team, CReST, conflict/ mediation support, leadership groups, etc.
+- Get involved in school creative/performance groups & resources i.e. SUN, Naropa Circus Club, etc.

-- Attend workshops, conferences, MeetUps, panels, etc. to build your connections.
+- Attend workshops, conferences, MeetUps, panels, etc., to build your network.

 - Obtain skills in business, marketing, technology to increase employment and entrepreneurial options.

-- Understand and practice communicating the transferable and sought-after skills that you acquire from interdisciplinary studies.
+- Understand and practice communicating the transferable and sought-after skills that differentiate you as an “artist” or “creative.”

 If you are interested pursuing a graduate degree, there are several things you will want to keep in mind while in your undergraduate studies:

 - Academic work and the way you show up is VERY important.
 Put in your best effort academically and aim for a high grade point average.